Start page

 At left: Balkars (Karachais?).
 Photo from the site "Forgotten history."

-As you can see on the photo at left, the Balkars and Karachais have no Mongoloid features.
-It is believed that the ancestors of these people were the Cumans, which allegedly came from behind the Volga River into the Black Sea steppes in the early 11th century forcing out the Pechenegs from there.
+As you can see in the photo at left, the Balkars and Karachais have no Mongoloid features.
+It is believed that the ancestors of these people were the Cumans, who allegedly came from behind the Volga River into the Black Sea steppes in the early 11th century forcing out the Pechenegs from there.

-However we have no historical evidences supporting this assumption, though the invasion of a numerous people into the neighboring country could not be missed in ancienr Russian and Byzantine sources.
-The Tale of Past Years first noted of the Cumans under 1055 year and it seems quite casually: "In the same year came Bolush with the Cumans and Vsevolod made peace with them, and the Cumans returned back where you came from."
-There is nothing new about the presence of the Cumans in the immediate vicinity for the chronicler's.
+However, we have no historical evidence supporting this assumption, though the invasion of numerous people into the neighboring country could not be missed in ancient Russian and Byzantine sources.
+The Tale of Past Years first noted the Cumans under 1055 and it seems quite casually: "In the same year came Bolush with the Cumans and Vsevolod made peace with them, and the Cumans returned where they came from."
+There is nothing new about the presence of the Cumans in the immediate vicinity for the chronicler.

-Before the arrival of the Turkic people in the Ciscaucasia, there lived carriers of Maikop culture of unknown ethnicity, which can not be identified with any modern Caucasian people.
+Before the arrival of the Turkic people in the Ciscaucasia, the carriers of Maikop culture of unknown ethnicity dwelled there, which can not be identified with any modern Caucasian people.
 Therefore, the assumptions can be different and one of them may be that the Maykopians were forced out by a separate branch of the Turks beyond the Volga and then migrated a little south of the bulk of the Turks in the direction of the Altai.
 The arrival of migrants from Eastern Europe is associated with the appearance of Afanasiev culture in Asia, which could not develop on local soil:

-In the archeology of South Siberia and Central Asia, Afanaiev's culture has long and rightly holds a special place for a number of reasons.
+In the archeology of South Siberia and Central Asia, Afanaiev's culture has long and rightly held a special place for many reasons.
 The most significant of them are the fundamental cultural transformations, which for the first time take place at this period on the indicated territory.
 The key components of the "Afanasiev phenomenon" were formulated by M.P.
-Gryaznov… This is a transition to the cattle-breeding type of economy, the beginning of the metallurgy of copper, a number of indirect data that testify to the process of the emergence of a complex system of social relations, involving the emergence of social stratification, special ideological ideas and other innovations that point to a completely new, recognizable matrix, which will finally form in the steppe world a little later (FRIBUS A.V., 2012: 199).
+Gryaznov… This is a transition to the cattle-breeding type of economy, the beginning of the metallurgy of copper, several indirect data that testify to the process of the emergence of a complex system of social relations, involving the emergence of social stratification, special ideological ideas and other innovations that point to a completely new, recognizable matrix, which will finally form in the steppe world a little later (FRIBUS A.V., 2012: 199).

-A number of features that can be considered as ethnocultural, point to regions where the Proto-Afanasiev complex could form – these are the territories of the Lower Dnieper and the steppe Crimea up to the Azov Sea and Ciscaucasia.
+Many features that can be considered as ethnocultural, point to regions where the Proto-Afanasiev complex could form – these are the territories of the Lower Dnieper and the steppe Crimea up to the Azov Sea and Ciscaucasia.
 Only here are the analogies of the Afanasyev funeral rite, in particular, specific funerary structures.
-As for the rest elements of funeral practice, the whole set of attributes in the most general form would be more accurately compared with the early common Pit standard, which was an integrating element at the early stage of the forming of the ancient historical cultural area (FRIBUS A.V., 2012: 200).
+As for the rest of the elements of funeral practice, the whole set of attributes in the most general form would be more accurately compared with the early common Pit standard, which was an integrating element at the early stage of the forming of the ancient historical-cultural area (FRIBUS A.V., 2012: 200).

 Spreading the cart transport in Ural-Kazakhstan Steps.